wp-plugins/gdreseller/readme.txt

 2. Add your products to the list
 3. Add your domain search widget
 4. Add your shortcodes to your posts or pages
+5. Find GD settings under the general settings menu
+6. Add your Godaddy ResellerID and consider allowing our footer for credit or donating to our project

 == Changelog ==

 = 1.0 =
 * Initial release version.
+= 1.1 =
+* Fixed problems with Godaddy Reseller ID information
+* Fixed problems with domain search widget functionality